 YouVisit, CampusTours, YOUniversity, and CampusReel are great virtual tool resources.
 CampusReel is from an actual student's perspective, so it offers the “beyond the brochure” view.
-The colleges themselves are adding all sorts of virtual engagement options to their own websites such as live information webinars and virtual tours.
-The College Visit pages are exploding with new opportunities for virtual engagement, as colleges vie for the attention of prospective students.
-Many provide direct access to current students through information sessions, online chats.
-WSU’s website has designated “Chat with a Coug” hours when prospective or admitted students can chat with current Cougs.
+The colleges themselves have added all sorts of virtual engagement options to their own websites such as live information webinars and virtual tours.
+The College Visit pages are rampant with new opportunities for virtual engagement, as colleges vie for the attention of prospective students.
+Many provide direct access to current students through information sessions and online chats.
+The University of Arizona features weekly Instagram Wildcat takeovers when current students share their stories.
 Ursinus has Fellow Fridays, a day when prospective students can connect with a senior student.
-Most colleges have (or will soon) shifted their admitted student days online or offer one-on-one counselor meetings.
+Prospective and admitted student days are primarily online and access to college admissions counselors via one-on-one counselor meetings has never been greater.
 Others offer coach visits, department-specific overviews and student perspectives, opportunities to speak with faculty in your area of interest, or even attend an online class.
-This resource lists colleges with YouTube Channels, or virtual tours, virtual information sessions and admitted student days.
-New offerings come online daily, so check the college-specific website, your application portal and your email for updates.
+Check out this resource list of colleges with YouTube Channels, or virtual tours, virtual information sessions, and admitted student days.
+New offerings come online daily, so check the college-specific website, your application portal, and your email for updates.
 Never has there been more online access to college information.
 Plus, admissions officers are home by their phones, if you have questions, just call them!
 Beyond the Official Campus Perspective College-sponsored events, whether online or in-person, will always strive to show their best side.
 The nuances about a college are learned through informal observations.